tock/tock/doc/wg/network/README.md

 - design a set of interfaces (traits) for networking
 - design the user land interfaces for networking
 - define how buffer management should be implemented
+- determine other kernel infrastructure useful for networking

 ## Members